-A. I too have seen this term bandied about, and like you I don’t understand it.
-For the most part I’ve found that people who use it believe we’re saved by grace through faith alone.
-I guess they look at others and if they don’t see the life changes they think a believer should be demonstrating, they use this term to indicate their doubt about his or her sincerity.
+“Easy Believism” is a derogatory term.
+For the most part I’ve found that people who use it agree that we’re saved by grace through faith alone.
+But as they observe another believer, if they don’t see the life changes they think a believer should be demonstrating, they use this term to indicate their doubt about his or her sincerity.
 It’s like saying they don’t believe the other person is really saved.

 I think John had some very good advice for all of us.
 When we see a brother or sister sinning, our response should be to ask the Lord to forgive him or her (1 John 5:16-17).
 How are we to know we won’t fall into sin tomorrow and need a prayer like that for ourselves?